mrassili/dotfiles/README.md

-# nvim-config
+# Dotfiles

 ## What is it?

-This is my Neovim config (init.vim, coc settings…)
+This is my dotfiles including Neovim, tmux, CoC.

 It contains all the plugins I personally use, vim plugin manager (I use vim-plug), and some key mappings